emilyannwx/tree-census-dashboard/README.md

 ## Launch

-The Tree Census Dashboard is accessible online, and you can explore it by visiting the following website: [NYCTree Dashboard](https://treenyc.streamlit.app)
+The TreeNYC Dashboard is accessible online, and you can explore it by visiting the following website: [TreeNYC Dashboard](https://treenyc.streamlit.app)

 ## Usage
 Use the following instructions to explore the data: